Rail roko: Farmers sit on tracks in Punjab, Hry, stopping trains at stations | Business

 Rail roko: Farmers sit on tracks in Punjab, Hry, stopping trains at stations

-Normal movement of trains on various rail routes was disrupted as farmers squatted on tracks.

-The Samyukta Kisan Morcha (SKM), an umbrella body of farmer unions that is spearheading the protest, had last week announced the nationwide rail blockade to seek the repeal of the three farm laws.
+The Samyukta Kisan Morcha (SKM), an umbrella body of farmer unions which is spearheading the protest, had last week announced the nationwide rail blockade to seek the repeal of the three farm laws.

-The farmers sat on tracks as part of the 'rail roko' agitation from 12 noon to 4 pm.
+The farmers sat on tracks as part of the 'rail roko' agitation from 12 noon to 4 pm, holding up normal movement of trains on various rail routes during this period.

 Farmers at Kurukshetra in Haryana climbed on the locomotive of the Gita Jayanti Express train, which had been stopped at the station.